emaginest/agents-hub/agents_hub/tools/README.md

 ### Standard Tools

 - **ScraperTool**: Scrape and extract content from websites
+- **PlaywrightScraperTool**: Advanced web scraping with Playwright for JavaScript-heavy websites
 - **CalculatorTool**: Perform mathematical calculations
 - **WebSearchTool**: Search the web for information
 - **WebFetchTool**: Fetch and parse web content
+- **MCPTool**: Connect to MCP (Model Context Protocol) servers using either SSE or stdio transport

 ### Coding Tools